Team-on/works/README.md

-﻿# Збірка моїх робіт

-Деталі по кожному з проектів знаходяться в відповідному README.md

- * 0_bsa18 - відбір на BSA2018
+# Collection of my works/projects/games

+Details about project or game can be found in README.md inside the project folder

- * 0_homeworks - домашні завдання
+ * 0_homeworks - homeworks
- * 0_problems - олімпіадні задачі
+ * 0_problems - competitive programming
- * 1_Games - ігри
+ * 1_Games - games
- * 2_prj - проекти
+ * 2_prj - apps
- * 3_dll - проекти, які збираються в dll
+ * 3_dll - libs